AdobeDocs/marketo.en/help/marketo/product-docs/mobile-marketing/vibes-sms-messages/use-vibes-sms-messages-in-smart-list-triggers-and-filters.md

 Here are a few examples:

-The SMS Message Bounces trigger initiates a flow, such as sending an email, when an SMS message bounces.
+The **[!UICONTROL SMS Message Bounces]** trigger initiates a flow, such as sending an email, when an SMS message bounces.

 ![](assets/sms-message-bounces-real.jpg)

-The **Subscribes to Vibes List** trigger initiates a flow when a person subscribes.
+The **[!UICONTROL Subscribes to Vibes List]** trigger initiates a flow when a person subscribes.

 ![](assets/subscribes-to-vibes-list-real.jpg)

-The **Clicks Link in SMS Message** trigger initiates a flow when a person clicks on a link in the SMS message.
+The **[!UICONTROL Clicks Link in SMS Message]** trigger initiates a flow when a person clicks on a link in the SMS message.

 ![](assets/clicks-link-in-sms-message.jpg)

 ## SMS Filters {#sms-filters}

 You can also use Vibes filters in smart lists.
-The **Subscribed to Vibes List** filter finds anyone who has *ever* subscribed to Vibes.
+The **[!UICONTROL Subscribed to Vibes List]** filter finds anyone who has *ever* subscribed to Vibes.
 This includes both unsubscribed and deleted people, even though deleted people are omitted from the flow.
 This filter is best suited for reporting.

 ![](assets/subscribed-to-vibes-list-filter-real.jpg)

-By contrast, the **Member of Vibes List** filter finds _anyone_ currently subscribed to Vibes and is most suited for use in smart campaigns or lists.
+By contrast, the **[!UICONTROL Member of Vibes List]** filter finds _anyone_ currently subscribed to Vibes and is most suited for use in smart campaigns or lists.

 ![](assets/image001.png)

 >[!NOTE]
 >
->All SMS filters includes the **Date of Activity** constraint by default.
+>All SMS filters includes the **[!UICONTROL Date of Activity]** constraint by default.

 After you set up Vibes triggers and filters in your smart list, you can [define the flow](/help/marketo/product-docs/mobile-marketing/vibes-sms-messages/add-a-flow-step-for-sms.md).